 South Africa is also engaged in triangular co-operation, partnering with several Development Assistance Committee (DAC) members (e.g. Canada, Germany, Norway, Spain, Sweden and the United States) to support other African countries in areas such as governance, public security and post-conflict reconstruction.

-In 2014, South Africa’s development co-operation through multilateral organisations was primarily channelled through regional organisations such as the African Development Bank (31%) and the African Union (16%), as well as through the United Nations (18%) and the World Bank Group (16%).
+In 2015, South Africa’s development co-operation through multilateral organisations was primarily channelled through regional organisations such as the African Development Bank (33%) and the United Nations (23%).

 South Africa is a Key Partner of the OECD.